30 Days Sober – What To Expect When You Quit Drinking

 If this is you right now, it is completely normal and in no way permanent.

 I know that’s not comforting, but some days just knowing that what you’re going through is temporary is enough to get you to the next day.
-However, it is more than likely you need to rely on additional support systems to get through the first month sober.

 I read a wonderful piece of advice about quitting smoking recently: